 2. Get Pre-Approved

 You might have heard that getting pre-qualified is good, but being pre-approved is better.
 The reason for this is pre-qualification is no guarantee a specific lender is willing to work with you, nor does it guarantee you a home loan.
-With pre-approval, the lender has looked over your documents and come up with a amount she or he is willing to lend you.
+With a mortgage pre-approval, the lender has looked over your documents and come up with a amount she or he is willing to lend you.
 Another great thing about getting pre-approved is it shows sellers you’re a viable buyer, which can go a long way in helping you become a successful homeowner.

 3. Beef Up Your Down Payment